manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 ## Windows

 Most Windows SDK header files are not independent.
-They require that `Windows.h` is included first.
+They require `Windows.h` to be included first.
 So instead of specifying the target header files directly, a helper header file (`windows_headers.h` in this directory) is specified.

 Compared to Linux and macOS, the code generation on Windows is very slow (about 1 min vs 3 seconds).
 And jextract crashes sometimes.